What is Acupuncture?

 In addition to completing (and passing) a rigorous licensing exam, licensed acupuncturists in the state of California are also required to attend regular continuing education courses to maintain their license.
 In addition, some practitioners in California choose to become nationally certified through the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine).
 Practitioners with National Certification will, in additional to the "L.Ac." designation, have either a Dipl.Ac.
 (Diplomat of Acupuncture), Dipl.C.H.
 (Diplomat of Chinese Herbs), or Dipl.O.M.
 (Diplomat of Oriental Medicine - both acupuncture, and Chinese herbs) after their name.
 National certification is not required for TCM practitioners in California, but is required in most other states - in particular, those states without a state Acupuncture Board.

 Do you sterilize your needles?

-No, because we only use each needle one time - and only on YOU..
-In the state of California, it is required by law that we just single-use, prepackaged, pre sterilized needles, and dispose of each one in a biohazard container once it has been used.
+No, because we only use each needle one time - and only on YOU.
+In the state of California, it is required by law that we use only prepackaged, pre sterilized, single-use needles, and dispose of each one in a biohazard container.
 We strictly abide by this rule.
 You can rest assured that the acupuncture needles used on you have never been inserted in, or even touched, another patient.

 * A double-blind study is one where both research subject and researcher are kept unaware (or "blinded") as to whether the subject has received an experimental treatment (or medication), or a placebo.
 This is very difficult in the case of an acupuncture treatment, where it is nearly impossible to keep a patient unaware of being needled, and an acupuncturist unaware of doing needling.